ouya/docs/setup.md

     Install the Java runtime if prompted.

 4. **Important**: There should be no carriage return after the hex value.
+Any blank lines in this file will result in an error.
 Add the following line to `~/.android/adb_usb.ini` (create it if it doesn't exist) for your OUYA console to be recognised:

         0x2836